sifzerda/solitaire/README.md

 # SOLITAIRE ♤ ♡ ♢ ♧

-(ONE) Create the StockPile component:
+(ONE) STOCKPILE COMPONENT
-- make an event handler which on click cycles through 52 values;
+- make an event handler (twin boxes) which on click cycles through 52 values (i.e. click counter)

+(TWO) FOUNDATIONS COMPONENT

+- create 4 boxes which cards (from the stockpile) can be dropped/slotted into
+- configure to only accept ace cards
+  - configure to only accept a 1 card if an ace present
+    - configure 1s to accept only 2s
+      - " " 2s to only accept 3s
+        - " " 3s to only accept 4s
+          - ["..."] queens to only accept kings

+(THREE) TABLEAU

 -